Juknum/csstats-plus/README.md

 - Map icons are displayed next to map names for better visual identification.
 - You can now see both amount of matches played/won and the corresponding percentages.

+### Player Profile - Maps Tab Enhancements

+- Made the maps icons bigger and use SVG format when available for better quality.
+- Map names are now displayed in full instead of using the map filenames, improving readability.

 ### Player Profile - Matches Tab Enhancements

 The Matches tab on the player profile page has been enhanced with the following features: